derryl/Blog/app/_posts/2013-06-20-eliminating-creative-obstacles.md

             </div>
         </body>
     </html>

-I don't know about you, but I take comfort in that.
-It's good knowin' he's out there, the Dude, takin' her easy for all us sinners.
-Shit, I sure hope he makes the finals.

-Welp, that about does her, wraps her all up.
-Things seem to've worked out pretty good for the Dude'n Walter, and it was a purt good story, dontcha think?
-Made me laugh to beat the band.
-Parts, anyway.
-Course—I didn't like seein' Donny go.
-But then, happen to know that there's a little Lebowski on the way.
-I guess that's the way the whole durned human comedy keeps perpetuatin' itself, down through the generations, westward the wagons, across the sands a time until— aw, look at me, I'm ramblin' again.
-Wal, uh hope you folks enjoyed yourselves.
-Non accumsan justo nulla facilisi integer interdum elementum nulla, nec eleifend nisl euismod.

-Whose toe was it, Walter?
-Ac maecenas vitae eros velit.
-I just want to say, sir, that we're both enormous – on a personal level.
-Eu suscipit erat integer purus lacus, pretium.
-Does the Pope shit in the woods?
-Vel venenatis eu, volutpat non erat donec a metus.
-A way out west there was a fella, fella I want to tell you about, fella by the name of Jeff Lebowski.
-At least, that was the handle his lovin' parents gave him, but he never had much use for it himself.

 This Lebowski, he called himself the Dude.
 Now, Dude, that's a name no one would self-apply where I come from.
 But then, there was a lot about the Dude that didn't make a whole lot of sense to me.
 And a lot about where he lived, likewise.
 But then again, maybe that's why I found the place s'durned innarestin'.
 Ac eros dictum aliquet nulla consectetur [egestas placerat](/) maecenas pulvinar nisl.